The Scottish Library and Information Council is an anti-racist organisation which supports the #BlackLivesMatter movement.

 Scotdec works with schools and educators to champion active and participatory Global Citizenship Education.
 Their Anti-racism Toolkit is a good resource for librarians looking to start a conversation about anti-racism.

 Show Racism The Red Card provides training sessions, educational workshops and lots of resources with the purpose of tackling racism in society.
 It utilises the high profile status of football and football players to publicise the message.

 Stand Up To Racism organises events throughout Britain.
 There are many local groups in Scotland.
 You can also find resources on their website.

 A leading national organisation which challenges all forms of Hate Crime and discrimination.
 Stop Hate UK provides independent, confidential and accessible reporting and support for victims, witnesses and third parties.

 Missing Pages: Increasing racial diversity in the literature we teach, calls for an increase to the representation of ethnic minority authors in English literature lessons.

 The report is available on the Teach First website.

-The Open University has made a number of courses free to support learning in light of the current Black Lives Matter Movement.
+The Open University has free courses to support learning in light of the Black Lives Matter Movement.

 Tuntimo has been designed for kids aged between five and 11-years-old and is the home of children's Black history.
 It contains a range of info and resources about notable Black figures and periods that have made history.